-- 86. Where a pensioner applies and qualifies for council tax reduction, their application is treated as made 3 months before it was actually made (effectively all applications from pensioners are automatically backdated for a period of 3 months).
-Where an applicant applies for council tax reduction within one month of being awarded State Pension Credit including the guarantee credit, the three-month period cannot go back any earlier than the date of their State Pension Credit claim. - 87.
-Where a working-age applicant shows a good reason for not making an application earlier, the application can be backdated to the first date that continuous good cause for not making an application earlier has been established, up to a maximum of 6 months.
-This means that the application is backdated to the latest of: a) the first day good cause is established, b) the day 6 months before the date of application or c) the day 6 months before the date the request for backdating was made.
+- 93. Where a pensioner applies and qualifies for council tax reduction, their application is treated as made 3 months before it was actually made (effectively all applications from pensioners are automatically backdated for a period of 3 months).
+Where an applicant applies for council tax reduction within one month of being awarded State Pension Credit including the guarantee credit, the three-month period cannot go back any earlier than the date of their State Pension Credit claim. - 94.
+Where a working-age applicant shows a good reason for not making an application earlier, the application can be backdated for up to a maximum of 6 months.
+The application is backdated to either the first day continuous good cause is established; or the day 6 months before the date of application; or the day 6 months before the date the request for backdating was made, whichever is the latest.